icyleaf/salt/README.md

 > **atention**: This is a early-stage project.

-a modular Crystal webserver interface.
+A easy use Crystal modular webserver interface for Humans.
+Inspired from Ruby's [rack](https://github.com/rack/rack) gem.

 ## Installation